coydog/coydog-resume/README.md

 Versatile problem solver, emphasizing security, stability, and portability.
 Broad experience with applications development and systems administration using BSD, GNU/Linux, Unix, free and open source software, and Microsoft platforms.
-Skilled in computer security and privacy, disk imaging, and software-based data recovery.
+Skilled in computer security and privacy, drive imaging, and software-based data recovery.
 Strong customer service skills.
 Excellent written and verbal communication.